GusttavoLeal/link-in-bio-futuristic/readme.md

 - **Customizable social media cards** with icons and descriptions
 - **Easy to personalize** with your own links, images, and texts

-## Technologies Used
+## Technologies and Resources Used

+This project was developed using modern web development technologies, with a focus on visual design, interactivity, and user experience.

+**Technologies:**

+* HTML5
-- HTML5 & CSS3 (with custom fonts and effects)
+* CSS3 (with custom fonts and visual effects)
-- JavaScript (for animations and interactivity)
+* JavaScript (for animations and interactivity)

-- [Font Awesome] for icons
+**Libraries and External Resources:**

+* Font Awesome (icons)
-- Google Fonts: Orbitron, Rajdhani, Share Tech Mono
+* Google Fonts (Orbitron, Rajdhani, Share Tech Mono)

 ## Folder Structure